Unfulfilled Animated Romances And More: Queer Stories at Anima Festival Brussels 2023

 La vita nuova

-Talking of parody, Slovenian Leo Černic with 'Pentola' brings the superheroes to the table -and accented English, coupled with a caricatured graphic design does the trick.
-The film also works as a metaphor for the coming out which can only take place outside gravity, and all characters are appropriately designed for the task.
+Talking of parody, Slovenian Leo Černic with 'Pentola' brings the superheroes to the table -and accented English, coupled with a caricatured graphic design, does the trick.
+The film also works as a metaphor for coming out, which can only take place outside gravity, and all characters are appropriately designed for the task.

-More comedy comes in the snail-infected 'Sasha' by the Romanian Serghei Chiviriga, in which voice alterations are used as typically different gender expressions, and most of the time confusing.
-The fact that the visuals won't reflect this change as strongly, makes it even better to talk about genderqueer/non-binary -and get a good romance in the process.
+More comedy comes in the snail-infected 'Sasha' by the Romanian Serghei Chiviriga, in which voice alterations are used as typically different gender expressions, and most of the time, are confusing.
+The fact that the visuals won't reflect this change as strongly makes it even better to talk about genderqueer/non-binary -and get a good romance in the process.

-There are many different kinds of stories to be told in terms of orientation, gender, and national/race background.
+There are many different kinds of stories to be told in terms of orientation, gender, and national/racial background.
 But putting them together on the big animated screen somehow lights them all up.
-Anima Brussels 2023 contributes on its own to this representation query.
+Anima Brussels 2023 contributes to this representation query on its own.
 Let's go for some more next year.

 Flora Borealis